bluegriffen1251/milestons/backend/README.md

 =======
 i will delete once i start to code and download the other packges in it
 >>>>>>> ad87fdd (Update README.md)

+i have add everything node mailer and sendmail.js file .